Stay alert. Control the virus. Save lives.

 Are you, or someone you know, experiencing a crisis and need urgent mental health support?
 Call 111 or visit the NHS 111 website and speak to the NHS Mental Health Triage Service.

-Our NHS 111 mental health triage service provides advice, support and guidance, 24 hours a day, seven days a week, for anyone living in Hampshire and the Isle of Wight.
+The NHS 111 mental health triage service provides advice, support and guidance, 24 hours a day, seven days a week, for anyone living in Hampshire and the Isle of Wight.

 The Mental Health Triage Team has a wide range of skills, including on the phone brief psychological support and has access to key services and organisations that can offer mental health support to people in their time of need.

-This service can also be also used by GPs and other healthcare professionals, the emergency services, mental health charities and any other organisations that come into contact with people experiencing a mental health crisis.
+This service can also be used by GPs and other healthcare professionals, the emergency services, mental health charities and any other organisations that come into contact with people experiencing a mental health crisis.

 The Mental Health Triage Service can be accessed by calling 111 or visiting the NHS 111 website.
 If you are experiencing a life threatening emergency, please call 999.